[Meta Title] Complete List of 25 Crystals That Can and Can’t Go In Salt | AllCrystal

 [Meta Description] Salt is sacred in many cultures because it purifies people, places, and things.
 Find out the crystals that can and can’t go in salt before you cleanse crystals.

 25 Crystals that You Can and Can’t Put in Salt

 Crystals are fruits from Mother Earth, and you should regularly cleanse them with sunlight, moonlight, salt, sand, or water.
 However, there are crystals that you can and can’t put in salt.
 What crystals are safe in salt?
 What crystals must not go in salt?

-Salt-safe crystals are those with a MOHS hardness score of 7 and above.
-For instance, green aventurine is salt-safe, but selenite has a low MOHS; hence, it isn’t safe in salt.
+Salt-safe crystals are those with a Mohs hardness score of 7 and above.
+For instance, Green Aventurine is salt-safe, but Selenite has a low Mohs; hence, it isn’t safe in salt.
 You can cleanse salt-safe crystals by sprinkling or soaking in salt water.

 Do you know what Mohs Hardness is?
-It’s a scale that measures the relative resistance of different minerals to scratching against the hardest mineral- diamond.
-On this scale of 1 to 10, diamond is at 10, talc at one, and rock salt at 2.5.
+It’s a scale that measures the relative resistance of different minerals to scratching against the hardest mineral – Diamond.
+On a scale of 1 to 10, Diamond is at 10, talc at one, and rock salt at 2.5.

 Can Green Aventurine go in salt?

 Yes, you can cleanse Green Aventurine with salt and salt water because of its high Mohs hardness of 7.
 I suggest a quick rinse rather than a long soak, because this Heart Chakra stone can crack from salt seeping into it.